 Tool tracking is a critical support process that every manufacturing facility must engage in.
 As the name suggests, “tool tracking” refers to the process of monitoring the status and location of tools so that all items are accounted for.

 Over the years, many different systems and processes have been used to facilitate tool tracking.
-One such approach is becoming increasingly popular and involves the use of radio frequency identification (RFID) tags.
+One such approach is becoming increasingly popular and involves the use of radio frequency identification tags, i.e. RFID for tool tracking.

 Are RFID tags the answer that facilities managers have been searching for?
 Or do they fall short of expectations?
-While you will need to make that call for yourself, the three advantages and three disadvantages outlined below will help you make an informed decision.
+While you will need to make that call for yourself, when it comes to RFID tool tracking, the three advantages and three disadvantages outlined below will help you make an informed decision.

 Some potential benefits of using RFID for tool tracking include the following: